 This year, I am excited to spend more time at home with my kids getting the opportunity to work with children and young people at Varsity Tutors.
 I have a passion for learning, helping people discover their full potential and seeing the joy on someone’s face when they have conquered a personal challenge.

-University of East London - BA, Psychosocial Studies
+Undergraduate Degree: University of East London - Bachelor in Arts, Psychosocial Studies

-University of East London - MA, International Social Work and Community Development
+Graduate Degree: University of East London - Master of Arts, International Social Work and Community Development

 What is your teaching philosophy?